Two for the Road (film): Filming

 The Dalbret scenes were filmed at a villa in L'Oumède, Ramatuelle.
 In the summer of 1968, the same villa was used as the principal location in the film La Piscine starring Alain Delon and Romy Schneider.
 The scene in which Schneider stands over Delon on the pool deck may have been borrowed from the scene in Two for the Road where Finney stands over Hepburn.

 In the dialogue Joanna says that Mark was born in 1933, however, beyond that Raphael did not provide any background information about his characters.
 Donen invented several biographical details that are revealed on the passport the Wallaces use on their 1959 trip.
 The passport shows that Mark was born on 22 August 1933 in Chester, while Joanna was born on 11 July 1936 in Brentford.
+This makes Joanna only 18 years old in the scenes that take place in 1954, and Mark 21 years old.
+Hepburn often played characters much younger than her actual age, and despite her being 37 during filming, wardrobe, hairstyling, and acting techniques were used to make Hepburn believable in the role.
+The same techniques are notably not used on Finney's character, so Hepburn's styling does most of the work in helping the audience determine what time period each scene takes place in.
 Joanna's occupation is listed as "housewife," which contradicts the script, when she later says "by the time I get home from work, it's pitch black."
 At the time, their residence is listed as Surrey.
 The detail of Mark's forgetfulness was inspired directly by Raphael's own.

 Much of the dialogue had to be re-recorded due to the sound of outdoor generators on set.
 However, by the time of post-production, Jacqueline Bisset had left for the United States to make The Detective.
 Donen hired another actress to read Bisset's parts and tried to get as close a match as he could.
 Consequently, Bisset's voice in the film is not her own.